 Make Delicate Polymer Clay Fins and Tails for Miniature Butterfly Koi

-To make the pectoral fins for your miniature koi, cut almost equilateral triangles from polymer clay, roughly 3 scale inches in length (or width).
+To make the pectoral fins for your miniature koi, cut almost equilateral triangles from polymer clay, roughly three scale inches in length (or width).
 Drawn vein lines carefully down the fins, gently teasing apart one edge with the point of your pin as shown in the photo.
-Leave the fins and the tail to 'stiffen' a bit before you add them to your scale model koi.
-Transparent clays are usually a bit 'stronger'and more flexible than are colored clays.
+Leave the fins and the tail to "stiffen" a bit before you add them to your scale model koi.
+Transparent clays are usually a bit "stronger" and more flexible than are colored clays.
 If you can't get thin fins from your colored clay, try adding a bit more transparent clay to the mix.

 06 of 12

 Add the Pectoral Fins and Flowing Tail to the Body of a Scale Miniature Koi

 To add the flowing tail and pectoral fins to the body of your miniature model butterfly koi, gently lay the narrow undivided end of the tail over the tail end of the koi's body.
 Use the side of a pin to gently press the tail onto the end of the body, blending it into the body roughly 1/12 inch up towards the head.
 You can use the side of a pin, a stiff brush, or a smooth brush to blend the end of the tail into the body.
 While you are blending make sure you don't lose the divided shape of your koi's tail.